v0idsh/pingthing/README.md

 create index if not exists reminders_next_run_idx on reminders (next_run_at) where active = true;
 ```

->[!IMPORTANT] Then make sure to activate RLS on your table, since we'll only be accessing it through the Service Role Key, bypassing RLS.
+>[!NOTE] Then make sure to activate RLS on your table, since we'll only be accessing it through the Service Role Key, bypassing RLS.

 ### Environment Variables